AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/peer-account.md

 To download the reports for peer accounts, click **[!UICONTROL Download]**.

+## Author name display for shared courses (including previously acquired courses)

+Adobe Learning Manager displays the **original author's name** for courses that are shared or acquired through peer accounts.

+Earlier, courses acquired from peer accounts were often shown with the author name as **External Author**.
+This has been enhanced to improve content attribution and clarity.

+### How this works

+* When a course is shared from a peer account, Learning Manager now resolves and displays the **actual author name** from the source account.
+* This behavior applies to:
+  * Newly shared courses
+  * Courses that were acquired before this enhancement was introduced

+### Retroactive behavior

+This enhancement is applied **retroactively**.
+Courses that were already acquired from peer accounts before this change automatically display the correct author name.

+No action is required from administrators or authors:

+* You do not need to re‑share the course
+* You do not need to re‑publish or edit the course
+* Existing learner enrollments and progress remain unchanged

+### What does not change

+* Course ownership and permissions remain the same
+* Only the **displayed author name** is updated
+* Reporting, enrollments, and course structure are not affected

+This ensures consistent and accurate author attribution across all shared content, including historical courses acquired through peer accounts.

 ## Frequently Asked Questions {#frequentlyaskedquestions}

 +++How to share seats from one account to another?